Charmingloopy/Kif-Mods/README.md

 If you encounter any bugs or errors please let me know on discord (my username is charmingloopy).

-Mods:
+# Mod descriptions

+## Magnitude Rework mod
-Magnitude Rework - if the size of the magnitude is equal to or higher then 8 then stealth rocks are added to the enemies side.
+if the size of the magnitude is equal to or higher then 8 then stealth rocks are added to the enemies side.